-Students must come to campus prepared to pay for deposits, books, supplies, sundries, and for Cadet uniforms (we suggest \$500).
+Students should come to campus prepared to pay for deposits, books, supplies, sundries, and for Cadet uniforms (we suggest \$1000).

 Emergency Tuition and Fee Loans are available through the Fiscal Office for students needing assistance with fee payments.
-The following is an excerpt from the Emergency Tuition Loan Application, which is available from the Fiscal Office:
+The loans are made on a first-come, first served basis.

+Withdrawing from the University